Smith Vantage MIPS

 The Vantage is a strong all-around performer, and it has been at the top of our ski helmet round-up for multiple seasons.
-One recent competitor is Oakley’s Mod 5 MIPS, which shares a lot of design features with the Vantage for $20 less.
-Both helmets sport tough ABS plastic along the top for extra protection, an adjustable ventilation system (the Oakley has eight vents), Boa dial, and optional MIPS technology.
-That said, the Mod 5 comes in at 2.5 ounces heavier, has less cushioning in the liner, and smaller and fewer vents that don’t dump heat as quickly.
+One recent competitor is Oakley’s Mod 5 MIPS, which shares a lot of design features with the Vantage for $30 less.
+Both helmets sport tough ABS plastic along the top for extra protection, an adjustable ventilation system (the Oakley has eight vents), Boa dial, and MIPS technology.
+That said, the Mod 5 has less cushioning in the liner and it doesn’t regulate heat as well due to its fewer openings and simplified design.
 For overall superiority in performance, comfort, and venting, we give the nod to the Vantage.

-On the outside, the Smith Valence and men's Variance look very similar to the Vantage, but at a more palatable price ($180 for the non-MIPS model and $210 with MIPS).
-The line offers the same ABS and in-mold construction, easy-to-adjust Boa system, and we've found its interior padding has an even softer feel.
-However, the Valence runs a lot warmer, has inferior ventilation, lacks the Aerocore construction, and adds over an ounce in weight.
-For those sticking solely to the resort, we think the Valence is a near-perfect choice.
+On the outside, Smith's Liberty and men's Level look very similar to the Vantage, but at a more palatable price ($220 with MIPS).
+The line offers the same ABS and in-mold construction, includes a section of Aerocore along the top of the lid, and we've found its interior padding has a similarly soft feel.
+However, the Liberty swaps the Boa dial for an in-house design, has inferior ventilation, and adds about an ounce in weight.
+For those sticking solely to the resort, we think the Liberty is a near-ideal choice.
 But if you spend some of your time in the side or backcountry, the Smith Vantage is a better all-rounder.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!